JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 ![plot of chunk unnamed-chunk-46](figure/unnamed-chunk-46.png)

-Basically this shows that compared to RNA-seq, that most signicant micro array q-values are generally larger than siginicant RNA-seq values.
+Basically this shows that compared to RNA-seq, that most signicant micro array q-values are generally larger than significant RNA-seq values.

 ###Densities of q-values of ALL genes analyzed by at least one of the platforms and make some observations about the strengths of these two platforms: